investwithcredo/investwithcredo.com/_posts/2021-06-08-saving-money.md

 These are small steps anyone can take, and it will make a big difference over the long run.
 However, I am not one of those that wants you to save every penny and live a miserable life in order to be wealthy in your retirement age.
 I believe in a well balanced life.
 It is totally fine to buy yourself a nice pair of shoes or take yourself to a nice restaurant after accomplishing something significant.
 If Starbucks is something you enjoy, I will not discourage anymore from grabbing a cup of coffee few times a week.
 If you enjoy traveling, take a trip whenever possible by monitoring your spending.

 The ultimate goal here is starting to invest early while having fun with it.

+Want to discuss this post?
+Join the community on the [discussion page](https://github.com/investwithcredo/credo.community/discussions/8)